 - About Me -

-My name is Jes Penrod-Koopmans, and I’m the face behind New Roots.
-I’m a wife, mom, and an aspiring midwife.
+My name is Jes Penrod, and I’m the face behind New Roots.
+I’m a mother, midwife, and humanitarian at heart.

 I’m the lucky mom to 5 of my own cute, albeit often craaaazy kids.
-(The youngest two surprised us with being twins.)
+(The youngest two were surprise by being twins.)
 I love spending time with family and friends, traveling, being near the ocean, gorging myself on chips and salsa, getting lost in a really good book, and of course, celebrating the kid-free silence of “bedtime” by periodically binge-watching seasons of my favorite shows on DVD.
 (We're those weird people who don’t have TV, so I just play catch-up here and there.)

 I've spent the majority of my adult life in the gorgeous Cache Valley area of Northern Utah, but spent the last 2 years living in Salem, Oregon for my midwifery apprenticeship.
 I fell in love with Oregon and had planned to stick around and make it our home, but unfortunately had some life things come up that required us to be back in Utah and close to family for a while to better be able to help them.